-The budget framework now reflects provision for significant additional sums in respect of on-going COVID-related impacts, as well as an increased level of unallocated general reserves and COVID-specific reserves funding.
+The budget framework now reflects provision for significant additional sums in respect of on-going COVID-related impacts, as well as an increased level of unallocated general reserves since 2021/22.

-The Council continues, however, to face significant financial challenges resulting from increased demand for services, inflation, legislative reform and increased citizen expectations, as well as the continuing financial impacts of the pandemic.
+The Council continues, however, to face significant financial challenges resulting from increased demand for services, inflation and legislative reform, as well as the continuing financial impacts of the pandemic.
 These factors are set against a backdrop of core grant funding (accounting for around three quarters of the Council's overall income) that is not keeping pace.

-While the Council has approved a balanced budget for 2022/23, we face significant financial challenges going forward.
-Current projections indicate a need to deliver at least £63m of recurring savings in 2023/24, increasing to £144m over the five-year period to 2026/27.
+While the Council has approved a balanced budget for 2023/24, we face significant financial challenges going forward.
+Current projections indicate a need to deliver at least £38m of recurring savings in 2024/25, increasing to £173m over the five-year period to 2028/29.